Antoine Conte

-Antoine Conte (born 29 January 1994) is a professional footballer who plays as a right-back for Turkish club Iğdır FK.
+Antoine Conte (born 29 January 1994) is a professional footballer who plays as a right-back for Bulgarian First League club Botev Plovdiv.
 Born in France, he represents the Guinea national team.

 Club career

 Conte made his debut in the Ligue 1 on 1 February 2013 against Toulouse replacing Mamadou Sakho after 76 minutes.

 On 31 January 2017, Conte joined Beitar Jerusalem on loan until the end of the season with an option given to Beitar Jerusalem to sign him permanently.

 On 15 June 2017, signed permanently with Beitar agreeing to a three-year contract.

 In February 2021, after being sentenced to a one-year prison sentence by the court in France, Beitar released Conte.